kaxmoglan/ev-tech-test/INSTRUCTIONS.md

 ## Run the project

-- `yarn run be` to start the back-end server
+- `yarn run be` to start the back-end development server
 - `yarn run fe` to start the front-end development server
 - `yarn run test` to run all front-end and back-end tests